35 W. Rosedale Ave.

 NOTE: the number of hours must be actual working hours; lunches and breaks are not counted in the number of hours of the activity.

-Please contact Ashley Rowe at 610-436-2321 for further assistance regarding Act 48 credit for non-credit bearing activities at West Chester University.
+Please contact the Dean's Office at 610-436-2321 for further assistance regarding Act 48 credit for non-credit bearing activities at West Chester University.